 1 Introduction and proposals

 A framework to facilitate satisfying the provisions of Resolution 155 (Rev.WRC-19) is necessary for Earth Stations on Unmanned Aircraft and for protecting radiocommunication services under WRC-23 agenda item 1.8.
-Using Resolution 155 (Rev.WRC-19) and Resolution 169 (WRC-19) as source material, the United States proposes that Working Party (WP) 5B consider the attached framework as a possible approach and example to improve the clarity and conciseness of Resolution 155 (Rev.WRC-19).
+Using Resolution 155 (Rev.WRC-19), Resolution 169 (WRC-19), and document 5B/164 as source material, the United States proposes that Working Party (WP) 5B consider the attached framework as a possible approach and example to improve the clarity and conciseness of Resolution 155 (Rev.WRC-19).
 The attached example uses Resolution 169 (WRC-19) as its basis and incorporates provisions from Resolution 155 (Rev.WRC-19) as required to address the UAS CNPC link specific topics.
 The intent of this contribution is to show an example of an approach to improve Resolution 155 (Rev.WRC-19).
 No edit to Resolution 155 (Rev.WRC-19) is proposed at this moment.

 Attachment: 1